comprobo25/comprobo25.github.io/in-class/day15.md

 * Keep on working on the computer vision project

-## Robots and Society Discussion
-* Privacy: <a-no-proxy href="https://docs.google.com/presentation/d/1CL0kqJPcm2B2fiJgnZUSY_n4KXUTVVO3sLs50RWVQAg/edit#">Slides here </a-no-proxy>

 ## Pinhole Camera Model

-The slides for today are available <a-no-proxy href="https://docs.google.com/presentation/d/183hd5G-3i9NTpyTNFtQoUngpGFm1sggn/edit#slide=id.p19)"> here </a-no-proxy>.
+The slides for today are available [here](https://docs.google.com/presentation/d/183hd5G-3i9NTpyTNFtQoUngpGFm1sggn/edit?usp=sharing&ouid=111620635148858770174&rtpof=true&sd=true).
 I won't be lecturing on these, but please go through them on your own if you'd like (and I'm here to answer questions).

 ## Camera Calibration Resources